Direct Listings vs. IPOs: How Are They Different?

 INVESTMENTS ARE NOT FDIC INSURED • ARE NOT BANK GUARANTEED • MAY LOSE VALUE

-Investing in an Initial Public Offering (IPO) involves substantial risk, including the risk of loss.
-Further, there are a variety of risk factors to consider when investing in an IPO, including but not limited to, unproven management, significant debt, and lack of operating history.
-For a comprehensive discussion of these risks please refer to SoFi Securities’ IPO Risk Disclosure Statement.
-IPOs offered through SoFi Securities are not a recommendation and investors should carefully read the offering prospectus to determine whether an offering is consistent with their investment objectives, risk tolerance, and financial situation.
+Investing in an Initial Public Offering (IPO) involves substantial risk, including the risk of losing principal.
+Key risks include, but are not limited to, unproven management, significant company debt, and lack of operating history.
+For a comprehensive discussion of these risks, please refer to SoFi Securities' IPO Risk Disclosure Statement.
+This is not a recommendation and does not constitute an offer of any securities for sale.
+Investors must carefully read the offering prospectus to determine if an offering is consistent with their objectives, risk tolerance, and financial situation.
+New offerings often have high demand and limited shares.
+Many investors may receive no shares, and any allocations may be significantly smaller than the shares requested in their initial offer (Indication of Interest).
+For more information on the allocation process, please visit IPO Allocation.

 TLS 1.2 Encrypted